-By taking high resolution SARPES measurements with variable light polarizations, we have uncovered interesting spin textures in the Bi$_2$Se$_3$ topological insulator as summarized in Fig. 4c and 4d.
+In conclusion, by taking high resolution SARPES measurements with variable light polarizations, which cover both the upper Dirac cone and the lower Dirac cone, we have revealed interesting spin textures in the Bi$_2$Se$_3$ topological insulator.
 (1).
-For the {\it s} polarization geometry, both the upper Dirac cone and the lower one have the same helical spin texture with the right-handed chirality.
-This is fundamentally different from the general spin texture of the topological insulator (Fig. 2a).
-(2).
-For the {\it p} polarization geometry, the upper Dirac cone has a left-handed spin texture while the lower Dirac cone shows a right-handed spin texture.
-(3).
-By varying between the {\it s} and {\it p} polarization geometry, for the upper Dirac cone, the spin texture can be switched between the right-handed and the left-handed chirality, while it keeps the same chirality for the lower Dirac cone (see Fig. S2 in Supplementary).
-These observations are hard to understand in terms of the usual spin texture picture of topological insulators (Fig. 2a).
-The perfect agreement of our experimental observations (Fig. 4) with the theoretical predictions (Fig. 2) provides strong evidence on the spin-orbital texture in the Bi$_2$Se$_3$ topological insulator.
+In the {\it s} polarization geometry, both the upper and the lower Dirac cones have the same helical spin texture with the right-handed chirality.
+This is fundamentally different from the general spin texture of topological insulators; (2).
+In the {\it p} polarization geometry, the upper Dirac cone has a left-handed spin texture while the lower Dirac cone shows a right-handed spin texture; (3).
+By varying between the {\it s} and {\it p} polarization geometry, the spin texture of the upper Dirac cone can be switched between the right-handed and the left-handed chirality while the lower Dirac cone keeps the same chirality.
+These observations constitute strong evidence of the spin-orbital texture in the Bi$_2$Se$_3$ topological insulator.
+Our results also indicate that the light-polarization-dependent spin texture is the manifestation of the intrinsic spin-orbital texture in the initial state combined with the photoemission matrix element effects.
+This restores the validity of the generally accepted spin-conservation picture that is a foundation of the spin-resolved photoemission technique.
 Our new observation of the spin-orbital texture, in addition to its usual spin-momentum locking, provides an additional degree of freedom in controlling the spin structure in topological insulators.
-It also demonstrates that light manipulation of spin texture is possible in topological insulators that is important for their future applications in spin-related technologies.
+It also demonstrates that light manipulation of spin texture is possible in topological insulators that is important for their future applications in spin-related technologies.\\